nationalarchives/tdr-dev-documentation/manual/browserstack-testing.md

 To test the TDR application that is either running locally, or on the TDR integration environment:
 1. Initially check that can login into the TDR application from local machine;
-2. Download BrowserStack local binary
+2. Download and unzip BrowserStack local binary: https://www.browserstack.com/local-testing/releases
 3. Start BrowserStack local binary: `[directory of local binary] $ ./BrowserStack --key=[account key] --force-local`
   * `--force-local` flag: Routes all traffic via machine where BrowserStackLocal Binary is running.
 Needed to provide access to the TDR login page.
 4. Begin BrowserStack testing through the local binary.